-To protect your mobile application's security and your users' privacy, the New Relic Mobile product only records performance data.
-New Relic Mobile does not collect any data used or stored by the monitored app.
+To protect your mobile application's security and your users' data privacy, New Relic Mobile only records performance data.
+We do not collect any data used or stored by the monitored app.

 - Length of application session

 - URLs of HTTP requests, along with HTTP status code, response time, and size of the request and response body